8 Out of 10 Cats: Rounds

 Until series 8, there were four rounds during the game.
-It has since been reduced to three.
+It was later reduced to three.

-The points often do not add up correctly, as the show has to be edited to fit its 26-minute slot.
+The points often don't add up correctly, as the show had to be edited to fit its 26-minute slot.

 From series 9, there is a longer version of the show called 8 Out of 10 Cats Uncut, broadcast a few days later.

-Former rounds

 These rounds only featured in series 1 and the Big Brother special shows: